The Threat Posed By UV Rays To A Colored Façade

 How retrofit facade systems can help your ailing structures

-Energy performance is a massive thing these days, both in terms of helping the environment and having people being able to save on their energy costs.
+Energy performance is a massive thing these days, both in terms of helping the environment and having people be able to save on their energy costs.
 If you have one of these poorly built homes or buildings, the heat will be sucked out of the walls and you will have to use tons of expensive heating to get the building somewhat warm.

 These retrofit systems will work better in cooler climates than warmer ones, as there are more benefits to be reaped.
-If you are concerned with the state of one of your structures, this could very well be the most cost effective and efficient route for you.
+If you are concerned with the state of one of your structures, this could very well be the most cost-effective and efficient route for you.

 The more advanced building facades will have to consider significant deflections and concentrated forces.
-By knowing and being aware of these structural behaviours, you can better aid the design of the structure as a whole.
+By knowing and being aware of these structural behaviors, you can better aid the design of the structure as a whole.
 This also allows you to choose a facade system that is optimal for the case at hand.

-By intertwining all of the different variables and factors, you will be able to have an end product that will be aesthetically pleasing while yield results that are efficient and coordinated with one another.
+By intertwining all of the different variables and factors, you will be able to have an end product that will be aesthetically pleasing while yielding results that are efficient and coordinated with one another.